 I am a licensed professional counselor (LPC) working from an Existential-Humanistic framework.
 I have been in private practice as a mental health counselor for over fifteen years working mostly with adults with a wide range of emotional and mental health issues.
 I use a variety of tools to support their healing process, including art expression and EMDR.

-I have found that having a sense of why we exist on this planet has a tremendous impact of our mental and emotional well being.
-In counseling, I help my clients discover what blocks them from a sense of meaning in their lives and find ways to free themselves from whatever blocks them from living fully.
+I have found that having a sense of why we are here on this planet has a tremendous impact on our mental and emotional well being.
+In counseling, I help my clients discover what blocks them from a sense of meaning in their lives and find ways to live more fully.
 Some clients are discovering their purpose for the first time while others are discovering a new meaning after facing the loss of their life purpose.

 I am, also, a certified Archetypal Pattern Analyst which helps me further identify life patterns which may be standing in the way of fully embracing life and living with authenticity.